haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 When the file system is organized as a directory tree, file names are specified by one of two methods:

 - **absolute path** names always start at the root directory and are unique
-  - In UNIX the components of the path are separated by /.
-In Windows the separator is \ .
+  - In UNIX the components of the path are separated by /, whilein Windows the separator is \ .
     - The same path name would be:
       - Windows \usr\sss\forensics
       - UNIX /usr/sss/forensics